 Some experts were of the opinion that this theme, as decided by Council 2019, comprises two components – a high-level theme (i.e. “Policies for mobilizing new and emerging telecommunications/ICTs for sustainable development”) and sub-themes (i.e. the paragraph that follows the high-level theme).
 As a result, they stated that the high-level theme is broad enough to encompass discussions on the sub-themes and more, and therefore, the Forum should focus on the high-level theme and not delve into the various sub-themes as individual topics.
 Other experts expressed the opinion that Council 2019 has decided on a comprehensive theme for WTPF-21, that the text in its entirety, as set out in Decision 611 (Rev. Council 2020), is meant to be the focus of discussions at the Forum, and that, as a result, WTPF-21 can explore any aspect of the theme.

-2.2 New and emerging [digital technologies and trends] [telecommunications/ICTs] have the potential to contribute towards the achievement of the 2030 Agenda for Sustainable Development by facilitating action on the Sustainable Development Goals, within the WSIS framework.
+2.2 This theme was selected as it has the potential to contribute to sustainable development.
 As the world sees breakthroughs in technologies and trends transforming the global digital economy, it must address issues across diverse sectors such as health, education, employment, environment, transportation, agriculture, nutrition, disability, youth empowerment, social inclusion, gender equality and poverty reduction.

-2.3 Mobilization of new and emerging [digital technologies and trends] [telecommunications/ICTs] for sustainable development depends on several factors including, fostering an enabling policy environment that promotes investment and innovation through competition, capacity building, transparency, flexibility and the active participation of all relevant stakeholders.
-Promoting innovation and investment, including by removing barriers, is essential to achieving the full potential of new and emerging digital technologies and trends for better enabling the global transition to the digital economy.
+2.3 Realizing this potential for sustainable development depends on several factors including, fostering an enabling policy environment that promotes investment and innovation through competition, capacity building, transparency, flexibility and the active participation of all relevant stakeholders.
+Promoting innovation and investment, including by removing barriers, is essential to achieving the global transition to the digital economy.

-2.4 This transformative potential comes with both significant opportunities and complex policy challenges in various social, economic, technical, environmental and developmental fields.
+2.4 This transformative potential brings both significant opportunities and complex policy challenges in various social, economic, technical, environmental and developmental fields.
 Some of these opportunities and challenges are not new, and the world has previously witnessed similar transformations across society, industry and economy that have led to new models of growth and innovation.
-There is a policy imperative to learn from these past experiences to better inform strategies to maximize the opportunities and address the challenges of these telecommunications/ICTs and foster innovation for sustainable development through balanced and considered policies.
+There is a policy imperative to learn from these past experiences to better inform strategies to maximize the opportunities and address the challenges of telecommunications/ICTs and foster innovation for sustainable development through balanced and considered policies.

-2.5 It is important to recognize and address the particular challenges faced by developing countries in mobilizing new and emerging [digital technologies and trends] [telecommunications/ICTs] for sustainable development.
+2.5 It is especially important to recognize and address the particular challenges faced by developing countries in mobilizing new and emerging digital technologies pertaining to telecommunications/ICTs for sustainable development.

 2.6 Policy-making in this respect is critical for facilitating efforts, particularly in developing and least developed countries, to promote innovation and contribute toward sustainable development.
 Policy-making considerations include, inter alia, infrastructure needs, investment, regulatory environment, training and skills development, market environment, institutional cooperation, the role of development aid, etc.